renatodex/respell-canvas/README.md

 			\delete
 ```

-An exemplo of a single rendering part would be as follow:
+An exemple of a single rendering part would be as follow:

 ```
-file: /app/views/task/_header.js
+file: /app/views/task/index/_header.js

 define(function() {
 	var Header = function() {